Minivera/definitely-not-remix/README.md

 ```

 In this version, the fetch call will submit the form without reloading the page.
 When the action resolves, the
-loader cache will be invalidated and the `message` will become `undefined`, prompting the loading message.
+loader cache will be invalidated and the `message` will become `undefined`, prompting the loader.
 Once the
-client provider has successfully fetched the loader data, the message will be set to its new value and shown to the
+client provider has successfully fetched the loader data, the `message` will be set to its new value and shown to the
 user.

 #### Building a dynamic applications

 The previous example showed how to submit a form using only client-side logic to avoid any full page reload.
-Defrost's client provider is capable of reloading parts of a loader chan, or an entirely new loader chain, on demand.
+Defrost's client provider is capable of reloading parts of a loader chain, or an entirely new loader chain, on demand.
 It doesn't decide for you when this reload should happen, it instead waits for specific prompts given by your
 application, giving you full control over your data.

 The `useFetch` and `useInvalidate` (which is used by `useFetch`) are one way to trigger a reload, but these hooks
 invalidate the entire loader cache, triggering a complete refresh of your application.
 This is not always ideal, as
-it will cause the entire application to reload, even if only a single loader has changed due to the action.
+it will cause a full reload, even if only a single loader has changed due to the action.
 In
 applications using client-side routers, for example, a full page reload may trigger the loading state of the
-application's root rather than only the route.
+application's root rather than only the current route.

 The `<DataLoader />` component has a property called `shouldReload` that solves this problem.
 Let's look at how it
 works by first updating our static application with the use of a client router.
 For this example, we'll be using the